On constructions preserving the asymptotic topology of metric spaces: Introduction

-The class of groups for which the finiteness of asymptotic dimension is known is vast and contains (among many others) hyperbolic groups \cite{Ro05}, nilpotent groups \cite{BD-Hur}, solvable groups with rational Hirsch length \cite{Dr-Smi}, Coxeter groups \cite{DJ}, mapping class groups \cite{BBF}, and groups admitting a proper isometric action on finite dimensional CAT(0)-cube complexes \cite{Wright}.
-Moreover this class is closed under the operations of (finite) direct product, free products with amalgamation, and group extensions \cite{BD-Hur}.
-Recently, Antol\'in and Dreesen \cite{An-Dre} computed a formula for the asymptotic dimension of a graph product of groups using results of Dranishnikov \cite{Dr-amalg} and Green \cite{Green}.
-One of the goals of this paper is to extend this result to certain graph products over infinite graphs: Theorem \ref{Asdim-Infinite-Graphs}.
-Because these graphs are infinite, the techniques of Antol\'in and Dreesen are not applicable.
+The class of groups with finite asymptotic dimension is vast and contains (among many others) hyperbolic groups \cite{Ro05}, nilpotent groups \cite{BD-Hur}, solvable groups with rational Hirsch length \cite{Dr-Smi}, Coxeter groups \cite{DJ}, mapping class groups \cite{BBF}, and groups admitting a proper isometric action on finite dimensional CAT(0)-cube complexes \cite{Wright}.
+Moreover this class is closed under the operations of (finite) direct product, free products with amalgamation, and group extensions, see \cite{BD-Hur}.
+Recently, Antol\'in and Dreesen \cite{An-Dre} computed a formula for the asymptotic dimension of a graph product of groups using results of \cite{Dr-amalg} and \cite{Green}.
+The first main result of this paper is to extend this result to certain graph products over infinite graphs: Theorem \ref{Asdim-Infinite-Graphs}.
+Because these graphs are infinite, the techniques used by Antol\'in and Dreesen are not applicable.
 Instead we exploit the structure of these graph products to explicitly construct the covers from the definition of asymptotic dimension at each scale $R$.

 Dranishnikov, Keesling and Uspenskij \cite{DKU} showed that $\as\mathbb{Z}^n=n$, so any group that contains a copy of $\mathbb{Z}^n$ for each $n$ will necessarily have infinite asymptotic dimension.
 Such groups are not difficult to construct (for example, see \cite{Ro03}).
 For groups and spaces whose asymptotic dimension may be infinite, one can consider other dimension-like coarse invariants, such as asymptotic property C, finite decomposition complexity, straight finite decomposition complexity, or property A. For metric spaces with bounded geometry, finite asymptotic dimension implies both asymptotic property C and finite decomposition complexity.
 Both of these notions imply straight finite decomposition complexity.
 Finally, spaces with straight finite decomposition complexity have Yu's property A. See \cite{Gold} for a nice summary of these implications.